rumon5h/full-stack-interview-questions-for-busy-software-engineer/README.md

    ##### A RESTful API is an architectural style for building web APIs.
 It uses HTTP methods such as GET, POST, PUT, and DELETE to perform CRUD (create, read, update, delete) operations on resources, and it uses URLs to identify the resources.
 A RESTful API is stateless, which means that each request contains all the information necessary to complete the request.
 ```

    I hope these answers help you prepare for your MERN stack web developer interview!
-Good luck!
+Good luck! @chulindra

 ```